moderndatacompany/dataos.info/docs/resources/lens/dos_and_donts.md

 2. **Members:** Views do not have their members.
 Instead, use the `table` or `includes` parameters to incorporate measures and dimensions from other tables into the view.

-3. **Refresh key:** Use a refresh key if the underlying data is refreshed on a regular cadence.

 **Example: `total_spend`**

 In the following example, we create a view called `revenue_view`, which includes selected members from the `sales`, `product`, and `account` tables: